 There are a few exceptions.
 Consumer contracts sometimes have a cooling-off period of 14 days.
 This depends on how the contract was concluded.
 This cooling-off period does not usually apply to business customers.

-Force majeure can be a reason for cancellation.
+Force majeure may be a reason for cancellation.
 Examples include illness among your staff, delivery problems or unforeseen circumstances.
 Always include this in your general terms and conditions.

 What conditions should you include in your quotation?